REGIONAL HIGHLIGHTS

 2023 has seen the rise of geopolitical tensions that continue to disrupt global supply chains and exacerbate existing social and environmental challenges.
 More than ever, we need to support producers to mitigate the impact of these challenges, work with governments on policy improvements and the creation of enabling environments, and collaborate with industry partners to advance sustainability in their supply chains.

-Our partnerships and collaborations with like-minded organisations, corporates, governments, and other stakeholders have become increasingly important in driving systemic change towards sustainable supply chains.
+Our partnerships and collaborations with like-minded organizations, corporates, governments, and other stakeholders have become increasingly important in driving systemic change towards sustainable supply chains.
 Through our engagement in multi-stakeholder initiatives we managed to increase our influence to shape industry standards and practices.

 While there is growing momentum towards sustainability among consumers, businesses, and policymakers, we must navigate complex economic, regulatory and social dynamics to drive change in global supply chains.
 The past year’s performance has demonstrated our ability to be a capable contributor to the progress the world needs.